FandosA/Face_Tracking_From_Scratch_PyTorch/README.md

 ## Results
 In this video I show the results testing the model after training it with 32,200 images, 222 with a face and 100 without a face.
 322 images that became 32,200 after data augmentation.

+I hope you found this repository interesting and helpful to understand how to track a face (or any object, depending on which images you use to train the model) in images, video or the camera.